wwt/SwiftCurrent/wiki/Getting-Started.md

-So you're interested in trying this out.
+# Interested in seeing examples of Workflow in action?
 Start by cloning the repo and checking out the 'WorkflowExample' scheme.
-This should give you a decent idea of how the library works conceptually.
+This should give you a decent idea of how the library works.
+If you want to create a new project, read on.

 # Cocoapods with Storyboards

 ## Getting a new project started
 ```ruby
 pod 'DynamicWorkflow/UIKit'